Pipeline to Get 1D Spectra from Raw Data (IRD Stream)

 └── reduc

-In this structure, the flat, thar, target, and dark directories are part of the datadir, each containing raw data for ‘Flat’, ‘ThAr’, ‘Target’, and optionally ‘Dark’ frames.
+In this structure, the flat, thar, target, and dark directories are part of the datadir, each containing raw data for ‘Flat’, ‘ThAr’, ‘Target’, and optionally ‘Dark’ frames (see also Input Data).
 The reduc directory is used as anadir for storing processed data.

 import pathlib